“The Swift 5 is a solid all-around performer, but its light weight compromises longevity.”

 But laptop displays are taking steps toward much better results.
 The XPS 15’s Full HD display is much brighter at 397 nits, for example, while also offering much better contrast at 1050:1 and color accuracy at 1.5.
 When considering the competition, such as the ZenBook 15, the Swift 5’s display is at the very bottom of what’s acceptable today for a near-premium laptop.

 The touchpad surface is a bit rough, making swiping feel slower than it should.

 That doesn’t make this a bad display, mind you.
 It’s quite enjoyable for productivity tasks and watching Netflix video (which will be a little dark thanks to a gamma of 2.3).
 If you don’t need an extremely wide color gamut or highly accurate colors, or super-high contrast, then you’ll enjoy using this display.
 But the fact remains that you can do better, and for not a lot more money.

 The audio was another average performer.
 You’ll get sufficient volume out of the downward-firing dual speaker on the bottom of the chassis, and it’s just fine for the occasional YouTube video.
-But it’s not particularly rich audio quality and so you’ll likely want to pull out your favorite pair of headphones for enjoying music and movies.
+But it’s not particularly rich audio quality and so you’ll likely want to pull out your favorite pair of

 Our review unit was built around the 8th-generation Whiskey Lake Core i5-8265U, a quad-core CPU that aims to provide a solid mix of performance and efficiency.
 You can also opt for configurations with a Core i7 if you need a bit more power.